Most job hunters know the pain of going through all the different job portals

 This simple file solves all the problems.

 It doesn't end here.
-It has more benefits.
+There are more benefits.

 - Finding candidates becomes easier for companies.
 Sites have

-containing rules for crawlers.
-You can put your resume file on your website,
+robots.txt files containing rules for crawlers.
+You can put your resume file on your website, such as sujauddin.me/resume.yml.
+Those looking for candidates can run a scraper for resumes.